Conclusions

 There’s no way around it, navigating the current patchwork of state-level privacy laws can feel incredibly messy.
 Just when you think your data privacy program is compliant across the board, you may discover a new regulation or area of enforcement in a particular state.

-But more and more state laws are starting to crop up, as evidenced by the three-month span between May and August 2023 during which five state-level laws were passed.
-It’s therefore important to exercise due diligence to address any areas within a given law that differ from the overwhelming majority.
+With no federal U.S. privacy law in sight, it’s up to individual states to determine their approach to privacy governance.
+With 20+ state laws on the books, it’s important to exercise due diligence to address any areas within a given law that differ from the overwhelming majority.
 Getting a handle on them now will put you ahead of the curve once state-level laws become the rule instead of the exception.

 By reading this, you’re already one step ahead.
 You understand how privacy law is changing business practices across the US, and you’re in a position to leverage this opportunity.